CU Anschutz Student Affairs

 University of Colorado | Anschutz Medical Campus

-The Campus Assessment, Response & Evaluation (CARE) Team is committed to improving campus safety and student success by evaluating individuals that may pose a risk safety of themselves or others.
+The Campus Assessment, Response & Evaluation Team (CARE) is committed to improving campus safety and student success by evaluating individuals that may pose a safety risk for themselves or others.
 The team coordinates with students, faculty, and staff as well as concerned others to identify, assess, and intervene with individuals of concern.

 The CARE Team strives to: